 Book Description

-Joseph Banks was one of the most influential figures in British maritime history and the country's natural sciences development.
+Joseph Banks was one of the most influential figures in British maritime history and the country's development of natural sciences.

 Patrick O’Brian has written a biography of Banks, notable for its erudition and sympathy with its polymathic subject.
 Drawing on Banks’s extensive correspondence and journals, as well as sources as diverse as the Proceedings of the Royal Society and the diaries of Fanny Burney, O’Brian has produced a rounded portrait that does justice to an extraordinary man and the range of his achievements. (back cover)